DIYgod/RSSHub/docs/en/parameter.md

 For example: [https://rsshub.app/dribbble/popular?filterout=Blue|Yellow|Black](https://rsshub.app/dribbble/popular?filterout=Blue|Yellow|Black)

-Set `filter_case_sensitive` determine whether the filtering keywords should be case sensitive.
+Set `filter_case_sensitive` to determine whether the filtering keywords should be case sensitive.
+The parameter would apply to both `filter` and `filterout`.

 Default: `true`